 We met up before the climb up to Carruthers Peak, stopping briefly to talk to a couple who were going to camp up on the plateau.
 On top of Carruthers it was clear that we were going to get back to Thredbo quite late.
 As there was some phone reception Dan was able to message Julie to ask her to order some food for our return.

 The Trail on from there down to the Snowy River crossing was straightforward though we spotted this snake on the path.

 On researching what breed of snake it was after the event, I realised that we had been taking a bit of a risk getting so close.
 It was an eastern brown snake.
 Eastern browns are is regarded as the world’s second most venomous land snake!!
-Fortunately, like us, it was affected heat and so pretty lethargic.
+Fortunately, like us, it was affected by the heat and so pretty lethargic.
 Further along we rested a couple of times, poured water over our heads from streams we passed and eked out our remaining water.

 Eventually we reached the river.
 The sun was setting and it cast a soft light as we crossed the river.

 I had the last of my water and we set off back up to Charlotte Pass in determined fashion.
 20 minutes later we were at the car.
 We dumped our gear in the back, jumped in and were off.
 I was keen to get back to Thredbo before dark fell to avoid creating road kill.
-We didn’t quite achieve that but walked into the pub at 8.55pm, 5 minutes before food stopped being served.
+We didn’t quite achieve that but avoided any carnage and walked into the pub at 8.55pm, 5 minutes before food stopped being served.
 Julie had ordered the food and, even better, there were beers lined up.

 I do not think that I had ever been as dehydrated after an outing.
 It took me a couple of days fully to recover.
 But it was great to have climbed the five highest peaks in Australia in the two days.
 From there it was on to the highest peak in Victoria.